HugeNoob/Expense-Tracker/README.md

 # Expense-Tracker

-First experience with full-stack development.
+My first experience with full-stack web development.
 Built an expense tracker with the MERN (MongoDB, Express, React, Node) stack.
+I used axios for http requests and Context API + useReducer hooks for state management.

 Some component templates from MUI: